zdzi0994/zdzi0994_10/README.md

 <h2>Audio Reactive to Visuals<h/2>

 <h3>For my teams group project we are using Piet Mondrian 'Broadway Boogie Woogie' which we think we could transform into a basic retro-looking game, our initital inspiration was Pac-Man.
 I think an interesting element of pacman is the way sound is used to highlight different interactions with the (limited) space.
-Each new interaction the character has, is paired with a sound effect both enhancing the expeirence as a communication with the user.
+Each new interaction the character has, is paired with a sound effect both enhancing the expeirence and is a form of communication with the user.
 This could be an interesting way to think about the sound component we need to incorporate in our major project: input sound effects for various interactions/manipulations that happen with the objects in our gameplay.<h3>

 **Exmaples:**